jim-franklin/Automate-The-Boring-Stuff/README.md

->Comments about the book:
+>Remark:
 >
 >This was the first book I used when learning Python and I highly recommend it.
 I had little programming experience before with Excel VBA, MatLab and C++.
-Progamming languages are similar, but can also be very different for each one.
-Automate The Boring Stuff uses IDLE as the main source of writing code.
-While not needed, I HIGHLY suggest using an IDE, especially if you are new to programming.
-It will help you prevent making mistakes as well as trying to learn PEP 8 guidelines as you go.
-For this book I used Pycharm, my favorite IDE.
-However, you can search for something that fits your needs.
+Automate The Boring Stuff uses IDLE as the main source of writing code and I personally used Pycharm by JetBrains.
+VS Code by Microsoft is an alternative IDE you can use.
+I highly suggest you use an IDE, especially if you are new to programming.
+It will help you prevent making mistakes as well as familiarizing yourself with the PEP 8 guidelines.